mozilla/mozdef-event-framework/docs/source/overview.rst

 ----

    * Allows the use of Webhook API connectivity
-   * Can pull configuration from one or more sources (Github/CodeCommit) during build
+   * Can pull configuration from one or more sources (Github/CodeCommit) during build by selecting the appropriate CF template
    * Utilizes ssm/keystore parameters to prevent exposure of secrets
    * CI/CD pipeline is implemented using AWS Codepipeline